selfhoster-sh/piSynapse/README.md

 # piSynapse 🚀
 ### Privacy-First, Self-Hosted AI Assistant on Edge Hardware

-piSynapse (Private-Intelligence Synapse) is an open-source personal assistant framework built to run entirely on your own hardware — optimized for **Raspberry Pi 5**.
-It integrates with **Nextcloud CalDAV** and **Gmail IMAP/SMTP** without sending your data to any external cloud.
+"piSynapse (Private-Intelligence Synapse) is an open-source personal assistant framework built to run entirely on your own local hardware.
+It is optimized for edge computing devices, ensuring your data never leaves your control."

 ---